pseudomuto/housekeeper/README.md

 ### Table Operations
 - **Creating tables**: When a table exists in target schema but not in current state
 - **Dropping tables**: When a table exists in current state but not in target schema
-- **Altering tables**: Column ADD, DROP, MODIFY operations with proper ordering
+- **Altering tables**: Column ADD, DROP, MODIFY operations with proper ordering for standard table engines
+- **Integration engine tables**: Uses DROP+CREATE strategy for all modifications (required due to read-only nature from ClickHouse perspective)
 - **Renaming tables**: When a table has identical structure but different name
 - **Column modifications**: Type changes, constraint additions, codec updates
 - **Complex table features**: Supports all ENGINE clauses, partitioning, ordering, TTL